-- Wisconsin Children's Code (Chapter 48) - Wisconsin's Child Protective Services Safety Intervention Standards - Wisconsin's Child Protective Services Access and Initial Assessment Standards - Wisconsin's Ongoing Services Standards - Federal Temporary Assistance for Needy Families (TANF) Laws and Regulations - DCF's Allowable Cost Policy Manual
+- Wisconsin Children's Code (Chapter 48) or similar tribal law - Wisconsin's Child Protective Services Safety Intervention Standards or similar tribal policies - Wisconsin's Child Protective Services Access and Initial Assessment Standards or similar tribal policies - Wisconsin's Ongoing Services Standards or similar tribal policies - Federal Temporary Assistance for Needy Families (TANF) laws and regulations - DCF's Allowable Cost Policy Manual

-Targeted Safety Support Funding is available to local child welfare agencies to serve families when children are assessed unsafe and at-risk of removal from their home or are being returned home from placement under a Safety or Protective Plan.
-When safety or protective planning, agencies provide intensive services to keep children safe while keeping the family together.
-Targeted Safety Support Funding has been made available to agencies to better ensure access to vital funding, particularly during the critical phases of the child protective services casework process.
-During these key times, such as in the course of conducting an Initial Assessment or shortly before and after a child's reunification with their family, TSSF is available for agencies to be reimbursed the cost of select services and supports that may be used on a Safety or Protective Plan.
+Targeted Safety Support Funds (TSSF) are available to local child welfare agencies to serve families when children are assessed unsafe and at-risk of removal from their home or are being returned home with the need to control safety through planning and services.
+Agencies provide intensive services to keep children safe while keeping the family together.
+Targeted Safety Support Funds have been made available to agencies to better ensure access to vital funding, particularly during the critical phases of the child protective services casework process.
+During these key times, such as in the course of conducting an assessment or shortly before and after a child's reunification with their family, Targeted Safety Support Funds are available for agencies to be reimbursed the cost of select services that may be used to control safety through planning and services.

 While agencies can determine the appropriate enrollment period in TSSF based on the family's identified needs, these needs, and the corresponding agency response to these needs, must be included and documented as part of the Safety or Protective Plan.
-While total enrollment length is individualized at the agency's discretion for each child enrolled, certain service provisions will be constricted to a six-month time limit.
+While total enrollment length is individualized at the agency's discretion for each child enrolled, certain service provisions will be constricted to a six consecutive-month time limit.
 These time-limited services are concrete services generally used for short-term stabilization and can be accessed outside of the child welfare system.
 If the agency determines that the services are still needed to mitigate a safety threat past the six-month reimbursable time-limit, the agency is responsible for those service costs.
 Further information regarding this is found in the Allowable Services section of this manual.